hellobloom/attestation-kit/README.md

 ### Controlling your instance

 To spin up your docker-compose instance.
-Navigate to the application directory (e.g. /srv/bloom-whisper), and then...
+Navigate to the application directory (e.g. /srv/bloom-whisper), and then proceed in the respective way as per your dev instance.

-For basic dev instances (assuming ganache-cli and postgresql running externally):
+#### Basic dev instances (assuming ganache-cli and postgresql running externally)

 ```
 ./bin/dev-docker
 ```

-For simple, production configurations without an external database:
+#### Simple, production configurations without an external database

 ```
 docker-compose down